aurorascharff/redwoodsdk-demo/STEPS.md

 ## Worker.tsx every route is just a function

 - So, in redwood, every route is just a function.
 I have a simple response and also a jsx component returned here.
-The browser makes a request, and we respond with content.
+The browser makes a request, we match a route, and we respond with content.
 Notice we can use the native Request and Response here.
 Ownership request and response.
 - Notice the different routes return simple Response and our JSX.
-Colocate JSX adn api routes.
-Matcher can also match dynamic routes.
+Colocate JSX and api routes.
 - This is just functions, which means we have max flexibility.
 - Further up we also have some middleware, we can add some session logic, and then we can add getUserMiddleware the user to our app context which will be passed to our components.
 Mutable object thats passed to each request handler, interuptors, and server functions.
 Using cloudflare durable objects for session management.
 - For our routes, we can render the NOJSDocument.
 The document will be applied to all routes that are passed to it.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.
-Showcase network.
-Route 'simple-todos'.
+- Return SimpleTodosPage.
 Route matched, placed into that document.
-Notice no js network.

 ## React Server Components and api routes, d1 database

-- Add a simple crud api route here, all native SSR and req/res.
+- Add a simple crud api route here with api prefix(), all native SSR and req/res.
 - Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.
 - Enabling server-side fetching and composability without need for useEffect, with less boilerplate.
 It's streaming and suspense friendly, and ensures the fastest time to visible content.
 - Simple todos!
 Whats a demo without todos?
 Using simple SSR, no javascript!
 Just the mental model of server components that React suggests.
 Web standard form actions.
 RSC payload converted to html and streamed to browser, picked up by client side hydration.